 The orthopedic surgery service treats all disorders of the musculoskeletal system.
 Different areas of orthopedic surgery include hand surgery, shoulder/elbow surgery, joint reconstruction, pediatric orthopedic surgery, foot and ankle surgery, spine surgery, orthopedic oncology, and surgical sports medicine.
-Students on service will have the opportunity to participate in the operating room as well as the clinic, and will be able to choose areas that interest them.
+Students on service will have the opportunity to participate in the operating room as well as the clinic and will be able to choose areas that interest them.

-Reporting Instructions for 1st Day: 5:45 AM for board rounds in the ortho workroom.
-This is on the ground floor of Dowling, Suite G004.
+Reporting Instructions for 1st Day: 5:30 AM at the Yawkey Elevators (next to the Dunkin' Donuts) This is on the ground floor of Dowling, Suite G004.
 Upon entering, go to end of hall, take a right.
 At the end of this hall, the Ortho room will be the last door on the left.
 For first day, call in to ask to be let in if locked and your ID doesn't yet work.
 If it doesn't work, email Ms. St. Louis.
 Please email Ms. St. Louis the week prior to starting on service, with your BU ID number so she can add access.
 She will also put you in contact the chief resident prior to arrival to confirm your time and place for the first day of rotation.
 The phone number for the resident work room is 617-414-3334.